 Charming Old Vilnius - Jewel of the Baltics

-While some people I know are scared to fly, or at least don't like a hassle of connecting flights and stopovers at different airports...
+While some people I know are scared to fly, or at least don't like the hassle of connecting flights and stopovers at different airpor...

-While some people I know are scared to fly, or at least don't like a hassle of connecting flights and stopovers at different airports, I see those as additional opportunities to have fun and experience something new.
-Within two weeks in the summer 2016, I took 10 flights, 2 long-distance train rides including the famous Eurostar between Brussels and London, and visited 5 countries for a price of a round-trip flight between Canada and Ukraine.
-Vilnius, Lithuania just happened to be one of the stopovers on my way back to Canada, because I could not resist to buy a ticket for a price that low.
+While some people I know are scared to fly, or at least don't like the hassle of connecting flights and stopovers at different airports, I see those as additional opportunities to have fun and experience something new.
+Within two weeks in the summer of 2016, I took 10 flights, 2 long-distance train rides including the famous Eurostar between Brussels and London, and visited 5 countries for the price of a round-trip flight between Canada and Ukraine.
+Vilnius, Lithuania just happened to be one of the stopovers on my way back to Canada, because I could not resist buying a ticket for a price that low.

-Not only did we share "a membership" in Soviet Union, but also we had very deep historical ties dating back to 14th century.
-I deliberately picked a picture of this Czech trolleybus as Kyiv used to have hundreds of them too between late 1980s and mid-2000s.
+Not only did we share "a membership" in the Soviet Union, but also we had very deep historical ties dating back to the 14th century.
+I deliberately picked a picture of this Czech trolleybus as Kyiv used to have hundreds of them too between the late 1980s and mid-2000s.

-Apart from the historical centre, Vilnius looks like any other Soviet-era city, albeit with much better roads overall comparing to Ukraine.
-Even though Lithuania has been a European Union (EU) member since 2004, for those 9 hours I spent in Vilnius and its suburbs I felt like this country had not gone too far in terms of embracing western european values.
+Apart from the historical centre, Vilnius looks like any other Soviet-era city, albeit with much better roads overall compared to Ukraine.
+Even though Lithuania has been a European Union (EU) member since 2004, for those 9 hours I spent in Vilnius and its suburbs I felt like this country had not gone too far in terms of embracing Western European values.

 Another example was at the Bank where a cashier, 50+ and fluent in Russian, refused to change my slightly torn ten-dollar bill to euros.